HowidaSamir/BaseRecalibration_Benchmarking/contributions/nehal.md

 - Metadata should be thoroughly examined and checked for suitability in pipeline.
 - While troubleshooting, whether in a team or online, question should be stated clearly togeether with the faulty command and error received.
 - Always keep a draft for everything.
 Things  get messed up and we are human and forget.
+14. Helping colleagues through troubleshooting the errors they faced running pipelines.
+15. Making sure all team members are on the same page with problems we face and sharing answers and experiences together.
+16. We were all from Biology background and we did our best to deal with computer and programming issues as much as we can.